 Director of Academic Innovation and Outreach

-Rebecca G. Williams first began working with the Center for Gun Policy and Research in 2017 as a Graduate Research Assistant.
+Rebecca G. Williams first began working with the Center for Gun Violence Prevention and Policy in 2017 as a Graduate Research Assistant.
 In 2018, Rebecca began working full-time with the Center as a Research Data Analyst then the Center’s Research Program Manager and was promoted to Research Associate in 2020.
 At the Center, Rebecca is most intimately involved with projects related to community-oriented policing, proactive gun law enforcement, and the development of educational opportunities and programs on gun violence prevention research and policy.
 Rebecca has a strong background in community-based participatory research through which she has worked alongside communities of color as well as with children and families with special health care needs to create systemic change for equitable health outcomes.
 Her research interests include correctional health care reform, nature-based violence interventions, interactive pedagogical models to advance gun violence prevention advocacy, and how counterproductive gender norms influence male development.
 Rebecca earned her BS in Health and Wellness Promotion and BA in Interdisciplinary Studies summa cum laude from the University of North Carolina at Asheville in 2014 and her MSPH in Health Policy and Management from the Johns Hopkins Bloomberg School of Public Health in 2019.